Georgeous Misty Morning Fly Fishing For Rainbow Trout On The Kenai River 1920×550

 For many Alaska visitors, fishing may not be the number one priority.
 Perhaps you are touring several different areas of the state and are only here for one day.
 Or maybe you are here with family and not everyone wants to spend 24/7 on the water.

-If just one or two days of fishing is all you are looking for, fishing with our Kenai River fishing guides is the perfect package for you!
+If just one or two days of fishing is all you are looking for, fishing with a Kenai fishing guide is the perfect package for you!
 These Alaska fishing trips are both economical and diverse offering a wide variety of angling experiences throughout the spring, summer, and fall.

-The Three Main Sections For Kenai River Fishing
+The Three Main Sections For Kenai Guided Fishing Trips

 The Kenai River is the longest river on the Kenai Peninsula.
 It originates from Kenai Lake in the Kenai Mountain Range near Cooper Landing.